 The standard barrel is 16″ long and has a medium contour.
 Twist rates will depend on the caliber, but the specifications have not yet been released for these.

-Skeli uses a monolithic upper and hand guard that provides a single, continuous Picatinny rail for mounting sights or other optics.
+Skeli uses a monolithic upper and hand guard that provides a single, continuous Picatinny rail for mounting sights like the Trijicon MRO.
 The hand guard has M-LOK compatible attachment points for the addition of a light or other accessory.

 On the backend, the X11 has a folding stock.
 Both adjustable and fixed stocks are said to be available when the guns ship.